 Bristol Myers Squibb (BMY) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had gained 1.08% over the past month, outpacing the Medical sector's loss of 5.04% and the S&P 500's gain of 0.36% in that time.
+Prior to today's trading, shares of the biopharmaceutical company had gained 2.75% over the past month.
+This has outpaced the Medical sector's loss of 2.6% and the S&P 500's gain of 0.18% in that time.

-Wall Street will be looking for positivity from BMY as it approaches its next earnings report date.
-This is expected to be April 29, 2021.
-On that day, BMY is projected to report earnings of $1.82 per share, which would represent year-over-year growth of 5.81%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.13 billion, up 3.19% from the year-ago period.
+Investors will be hoping for strength from BMY as it approaches its next earnings release, which is expected to be April 29, 2021.
+In that report, analysts expect BMY to post earnings of $1.82 per share.
+This would mark year-over-year growth of 5.81%.
+Meanwhile, our latest consensus estimate is calling for revenue of $11.13 billion, up 3.19% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.44 per share and revenue of $45.98 billion.
 These totals would mark changes of +15.53% and +8.13%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for BMY.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
-BMY currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.06% lower.
+BMY is currently a Zacks Rank #3 (Hold).

-In terms of valuation, BMY is currently trading at a Forward P/E ratio of 8.15.
-This valuation marks a discount compared to its industry's average Forward P/E of 25.74.
+Valuation is also important, so investors should note that BMY has a Forward P/E ratio of 8.42 right now.
+This represents a discount compared to its industry's average Forward P/E of 25.39.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report